Ericcsr/tml_humanoid_deploy/README.md

 ## Notes

 1. Anchor link is reset to `pelvis` instead of default `torso_link`
-2. For questions, contact Sirui Chen `ericcsr@stanford.edu` or Takara Truong 'takaraet@stanford.edu'
+2. For questions, contact Sirui Chen `ericcsr@stanford.edu`